AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/project-metrics.md

 >[!NOTE]
 >
->To access the `Metrics` area from the left panel of a project, you must:
+>To access the Metrics area from the left panel of a project, you must:
 >
->* Be enrolled in `the new Adobe Workfront experience`.
+>* Be enrolled in the new Adobe Workfront experience.
->  To learn how an `Adobe Workfront administrator` or `group administrator` can enroll you in `the new Adobe Workfront experience`, see [Enroll users in the new Adobe Workfront experience](../../../administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md).
+>  To learn how an Adobe Workfront administrator or group administrator can enroll you in the new Adobe Workfront experience, see [Enroll users in the new Adobe Workfront experience](../../../administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md).
 >
 >* Have View access to a project.
 >  To learn how to request access to an object, see [Request access to objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/request-access.md).
 >
->* Have the Left panel option `Metrics` enabled in the Projects area of your Layout template.
+>* Have the Left panel option Metrics enabled in the Projects area of your Layout template.
->  To learn how a `Workfront administrator` or `group administrator` can customize the left panel with a Layout Template, see [Customize the left panel using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-left-panel.md).
+>  To learn how a Workfront administrator or group administrator can customize the left panel with a Layout Template, see [Customize the left panel using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-left-panel.md).
 >

 Project metrics give you a visualization of what is happening in a project, allowing you quickly assess the needs and status of a project.

 ![](assets/project-metrics-full-screen-350x238.png)

-In the `Metrics` area, you can see the overall health of a project, as well as:
+In the Metrics area, you can see the overall health of a project, as well as:

 * Where work is active or stalled
 * Who has open work items assigned to them